 Students in both the UK and Ireland regularly receive some or all of their education in either country.
-This is one of the features of the Common Travel Area that the UK and Ireland enjoy.
+This is one of the features of the Common Travel Area that Irish and British citizens enjoy.

 Every day, children and young people attend school in either jurisdiction, particularly cross-border on the island of Ireland.
-This is a matter of choice for families, as to what works best for them, and this choice will continue to be facilitated under the Common Travel Area after the UK leaves the EU.
+This is a matter of choice for families, as to what works best for them.
+This choice will continue to be facilitated under the Common Travel Area after the UK leaves the EU.

 Applications: For those wanting to study in the UK, applications for higher education places in the UK will continue to be made using current systems.

 For those wanting to study in Ireland, the Central Applications Office and State Examinations Commission are working with UK counterparts to ensure smooth continuity of the applications process.
 Further information will be provided as it becomes available.

 Fees: Should you pursue your further and higher study in the UK, your fees will be set at the same level as citizens in the UK for the 2020/2021 academic year, and will continue on that basis for the duration of the programme for which you have registered.
 The Common Travel Area (CTA) means Ireland and the UK will take steps to ensure Irish and British citizens can continue to access further and higher education on the same fee basis into the future.

 Student supports: Post-Brexit, the usual SUSI grant rules will continue to apply for UK and Irish students.